 Intangible assets are reviewed for impairment when there are indicators that impairment may have occurred.
 Should such an indicator exist, or in the instance that an intangible asset is not yet available for use, the asset is tested for impairment by comparing its carrying value with its recoverable amount based on value in use.
+Any impairment loss.
 Any impairment loss identified is recognised immediately in profit or loss.

-Computer software Customer lists and relationships development costs Other Useful lives Finite Finite Finite Amortisation method used Amortised over the period of the expected use on a straight-line basis.
-Amortised over the period of the expected use from the related project on a straight-line basis.
-Amortised over the period of the expected use on a straight- line basis.
-Internally generated or acquired Acquired Internally generated Acquired Annual amortisation rate (%) 8 - 20 10 - 33 10
+Customer Computer software lists and relationships development costs Other Useful lives Finite Finite Finite Amortisation method used Amortised over the period of Amortised over the period of Amortised over the period of the expected use on a the expected use from the the expected use on a straight-line basis related project on a straightstraight-line basis line basis Internally generated or acquired Acquired Internally generated Acquired Annual amortisation rate (%) 8 - 20 10 - 33 10